chrislevn/chrislevn.github.io/_posts/2024-01-19-thought-process-project.md

 - Database: SQL
 - Upgrade Github Team to have merge check and staging environment.
 - Use FastAPI for better performance.
 - Maybe migrate to Rust/Go server for better performance? (question mark since this might mean refractoring the whole code base and the team might not have the experience with it.)

+> Something I learned: Rust is faster than Go as it doesn't need a garbe collector.
+However, Go handles concurrency better due to its goroutines.
+However, Python is popular for me since it's easy to use and the team is familiar with it (we use MicroPython).
+Since it is simple, it's easier for people to create libraries and tools, espcially for data scienctists who don't have much experience in backend.
+So while Rust and Go are faster for server, I see Python is still the best choice for the team.

 ## Finish
 ![Source: iStock](https://media.istockphoto.com/id/1392694760/vector/working-project-progress-effort-to-finish-work-or-achieve-business-success-accomplishment.jpg?s=612x612&w=0&k=20&c=HTNI6ZqgVCBs7KVzt6IwiD7APe2ckyxazh9RWYMX7Zc=)